billvb/billvb.github.io/projects/index.md

  * (Internal/FOUO) Approach toward a quantifiable scheme for determing most-likely attack vectors, 2014.
  * (Internal/FOUO) On spacecraft cyber penetration and in-situ countermeasures, 2013.
  * "Protecting Against DNS Cache Poisoning Attacks".
-IEEE ICNP.
+Published in the proceedings of the IEEE ICNP.
 Presented in Kyoto, Japan, 2010.
  * "Dynamic, Non-Interactive Key Management for the Bundle Protocol".
-ACM MobiCom.
+Published in the proceedings of ACM MobiCom.
 Presented in Chicago, 2010.

-### SCADA and Remote Data Acquisition

-(Still writing this page).